Sex Crimes in Cincinnati

 Once a prosecutor files sex crime charges, those charges will go on your permanent record.
 Even if you are not convicted, those charges will be available to the public and on background checks by employers or other parties.
 If your case is dropped or you are found not guilty, you will need to request that the court expunge or seal the record of your filed sex crime charges.
 For this reason, even having charges filed can disrupt your life and require prompt action on your part to seek help from a defense attorney.

-8. Special Investigators and Prosecutors for Sex Crimes
+Special Investigators and Prosecutors for Sex Crimes in Hamilton County & Cincinnati

 Special investigators and other support for local prosecutors often comes from the Ohio Attorney General’s Bureau of Criminal Investigation (BCI).
 The unit provides help at the crime scene, gathering evidence, speaking with witnesses and suspects, conducting polygraph tests, and more.
 The BCI unit’s Special Prosecutions Section can also act as lead prosecutors in sensitive cases that require specialized knowledge or that may involve a conflict of interest in the Hamilton Prosecutor’s Office.